 Next up is Contributor and as I was saying if you are trying to implement an editorial workflow where you've got an Editor reviewing content before it goes live on your website, your authors then should be set up as Contributors.

 Contributors can log in and create posts, and they can submit posts, but they don't have the ability to publish those posts.
 So a user with higher permission, in this case, an Administrator or an Editor would have to publish those posts.

 And so when a Contributor logs in and tries to create a post this is the screen they see.
 And you'll notice over here, in the Publish box, the button that formerly said Publish for an Author now says Submit for Review.
 So there's no illusion that the Contributor is posting something directly to the site.
 It's right up front that the Contributor is gonna have to wait for an Editor or Administrator to review the post and determine that it should be published.

 And the final user role is Subscriber.
-Subscribers can log in and they can leave comments, and they can modify their profile and that's all they can do.
-This is a very useful user role for sites where you wanna maintain high degree of control of your comments.
+Subscribers can log in, and they can leave comments, and they can modify their profile, and that's all they can do.
+This is a very useful user role for sites where you wanna maintain a high degree of control of your comments.
 You can require in your Discussion Settings that the user be logged in to leave a comment.
-And in that case the user would be logged in as a Subscriber.
-Basically it's a user account for your readers that have very limited capability.
+And in that case, the user would be logged in as a Subscriber.
+It's a user account for your readers that have very limited capability.
 They have the ability to leave a comment and change their email address.

-And so when a Subscriber logs in all they really see is the user profile.
-They can change their name and their email address but that's about all they can do.
+And so when a Subscriber logs in all they see is the user profile.
+They can change their name and their email address, but that's about all they can do.